-Pursuant to the state legislation passed in the prior year, the Los Angeles County Board of Supervisors adopted an order, Proposition A – the Safe Neighborhood Parks Act, that calls for the formation of the Los Angeles County Regional Park and Open Space District (commonly abbreviated as RPOSD or referred to as the District) and for the District to be the stewards of parks and open space throughout the County through a Special Election on November 3, 1992.
-The proposition underlined the necessity and desire to benefit property and improve the quality of life in the County of Los Angeles through:
+Pursuant to the state legislation passed in the prior year, the Los Angeles County Board of Supervisors adopted an order, Proposition A – the Safe Neighborhood Parks Act, that called for the formation of the Los Angeles County Regional Park and Open Space District (commonly abbreviated as RPOSD or referred to as the District) and for the District to be the stewards of parks and open space throughout the County through a Special Election on November 3, 1992.
+Proposition A underlined the necessity and desire to benefit property and improve the quality of life in the County of Los Angeles through:

 - The improvement of neighborhood and regional parks,

 - The acquisition, development, rehabilitation, protection and restoration of beach, wildlife, park and natural lands within the County,